Fsu0413/QtCompile/content/Miscellaneous/Current failures.en.md

 See {{% QtBug 96339 %}} - workaround using CMake 3.20.2

-## QtOpcUa issues
+## QtOpcUa issues (Updated {{% date 2023 9 2 %}})

-QtOpcUa is currently not compatible with OpenSSL 3.0 series.
+QtOpcUa ~~is currently~~ was previously not compatible with OpenSSL 3.0 series.
 Temporarily disabling QtOpcUa build until the Qt guys update their open62541 version.
-This change takes place since building and packaging of Qt 6.2.3.
+This change takes place since building and packaging of Qt 6.2.3 (when OpenSSL 3.0 started being used).

-But seems like that open62541 guys doesn't treat this as issue despite the increasing popularity of OpenSSL 3.0 series.
+~~But seems like that open62541 guys don't treat this as issue despite the increasing popularity of OpenSSL 3.0 series.~~
-Version 1.3.3 has released without any fix about OpenSSL 3.0.
+~~Version 1.3.3 has released without any fix about OpenSSL 3.0.~~
 ~~I don't know if we can bring QtOpcUa back in Qt 6.4...~~

 Update {{% date 2022 11 6 %}}: